canorve/GALFITools/docs/Ellipse.md

     must be the last GALFIT fit.

 * The angles shown in the multi-plot are measured from the galaxy's major axis.
-    They are not measured from the Y-axis as it is the case in GALFIT.
+    They are not measured from the Y-axis as it is the in GALFIT.

-* In order for the program to detect the components, they must have the same center (x,y).
+* In order for the program to detect the components, they must share the same center (x,y).

 ## Examples